Proof of the Toponogov Conjecture on Complete Surfaces: Introduction and Results

-Thus take the non-umbilic convex plane $P$ and construct the totally real, Lagrangian surface ${\mathcal P}$ in the K\"ahler 4-manifold $({\mathbb L},{\mathbb J},\Omega,{\mathbb G})$.
-Properties I and II imply that this Lagrangian surface is a section over an open hemisphere, possibly with some boundary points.
+Thus take the non-umbilic convex plane $P$ and construct the totally real, Lagrangian plane ${\mathcal P}$ in the neutral K\"ahler 4-manifold $({\mathbb L},{\mathbb J},\Omega,{\mathbb G})$.
+Properties I and II imply that this Lagrangian plane is a section over an open hemisphere, possibly with some boundary points.
 This follows directly from Lemma's 1 to 4 of \cite{Top} and is discussed further in the next section.

 The second step considers ${\mathcal P}$ as the boundary condition in the boundary value problem for the Cauchy-Riemann equation.
 The following will be called the Riemann-Hilbert problem (RHP) with boundary condition ${\mathcal P}$: the existence or otherwise of properly embedded discs $f:(D,\partial D)\rightarrow ({\mathbb L},{\mathcal P})$ which are holomorphic with respect to ${\mathbb J}$: